- How SAP has been busy pushing a solution that does not exist as a distinct product.

 Lifecycle Planning in APO

-The confusing part about PLM, which SAP does not adequately explain is that SAP life-cycle planning exists in the supply chain planning suite offered by SAP.
-For instance, in Demand Planner, which is the forecasting module of SAP APO, life-cycle planning in incorporated.
+The confusing part about PLM, which SAP does not adequately explain, is that SAP lifecycle planning exists in the supply chain planning suite offered by SAP.
+For instance, in Demand Planner, which is the forecasting module of SAP APO, lifecycle planning is incorporated.
 DP allows you to introduce an existing product at a different location – using profiles to base historical data from current locations.
-Phase in profiles allows the reduction of the forecast for the period of introduction. (more details)
+Phase in profiles enables the reduction of the forecast for the period of introduction. (more details)